$10,000 to $75,000

 December 1, 2019: The Impact Grant Preliminary Application will be available on our eGrant system

 Monday, February 3, 2020: Impact Grant Preliminary Application deadline

 Mid-March 2020: A volunteer grant committee reviews the preliminary applications and decides who will be invited to submit a full grant application.

-April 13, 2018: Full grant application due (by invitation only)
+Monday, April 20, 2020: Final impact grant applications due (by invitation only)

-- Significantly increase the organization’s ability to reach underserved populations, not to simply serve more people.
-For example: Impact grants will not be made to support additional people utilizing an existing program, but our committee may fund some costs of starting a satellite program to serve people in a different area of town.
+- Significantly increase the organization’s ability to reach under-served populations, not to simply serve more people.
+For example: Impact grants will not be made to support additional people utilizing an existing program, but our committee may choose to fund some costs of starting a satellite program to serve people in a different area of town.
 To qualify, the need for expanded services must be substantiated along with a detailed sustainability plan for long-term increased services.